LayerXcom/cordage/flow-ethereum-event-watch/README.md

 ## Interacting with the nodes:

-Go to the CRaSH shell for PartyA, and run the `StartEventWatchFlow` with `searchId`:
+Go to the CRaSH shell for ParticipantA, and run the `StartEventWatchFlow` with `searchId`:

     flow start jp.co.layerx.cordage.flowethereumeventwatch.flow.StartEventWatchFlow searchId: 8

-If you now start monitoring the node's flow activity...
+You can now start monitoring the node's flow activity...

     flow watch